 - How much do they cost?

-And from my personal experience, most small business owners understand their expenses.
+And from our personal experience, most small business owners understand their expenses.

 They know they have rent to pay.
 They have to pay their employees.
 They have to pay their lenders…

-But, we can help eliminate some of those risks by proper financial processes.
+But, we can help eliminate some of those risks through proper financial processes.

-So today, I’m going to give you three simple points that you should know about bookkeeping vs accounting.
+So today, we’re going to give you three simple points that you should know about bookkeeping vs accounting.